schnsrw/file.sync/readme.md

 - Rights management for files and folders
 - Connection requests and WebSocket chat
 - Storage configuration APIs
-- Java SDK skeleton for clients
+- Java and JavaScript SDKs skeleton for clients

 ## 📖 Storage Setup